1Solon/obsidian/Advanced Databases/Cockroach.md

 * Started development 10 years ago in 2014
 * Can be run locally, not just cloud service
 * By default it takes five minutes to determine if a cluster is dead
+* Serverless, cannot create nodes
+* Dedicated, create nodes, not as fast
 *